You are listening to the Sean Hannity Radio Show Podcast.

 We're watching Republicans.

-Also the fact that it was government materials that he handed over.
+Also, the fact that it was government materials that he handed over.

 Most of the claims about the president and his team are nothing more than unfounded, unsourced, anonymous allegations.

-Sort of like me flying in a an 80-pound lobster that merely served the purpose of trying to delegitimize the president and prevent Congress from carrying out the agenda we promised to the American people.
+Sort of like me flying in an 80-pound lobster that merely served the purpose of trying to delegitimize the president and prevent Congress from carrying out the agenda we promised to the American people.

-It's time for the left to respond to the blatant misconduct of Hillary, Eric Holder, James Comey, Susan Rice, Loretta Lynch, and our constituents want justice.
+It's time for the left to respond to the blatant misconduct of Hillary, Eric Holder, James Comey, Susan Rice, Loretta Lynch, and our constituents want justice, the things I've been saying.

-That would include, we'll add to that, uranium one.
+That would include, we'll add to that, Uranium One.

 We'll add to that.

-I think uranium one is the I'd like to know where all the money that all those people involved in that deal, where they got their money from and how they ended up donating it to the Clinton Foundation.
+I think Uranium One is the, I'd like to know where all the money that all those people involved in that deal, where they got their money from, and how they ended up donating it to the Clinton Foundation.

 We've never had the investigation that we need.